Anil-DEMIR-Cs/Splunk-Notes/README.md

 Winevent Monitor Inputs: Windows event monitor inputs.
 It will monitoring Windows events.

 TCP/UDP Inputs: If any data seen over TCP and UDP it will listen, read, and forward it further.

+*** We can use Splunk with other tools
+- For Web Traffic we can use ZSCALER
+- For Firewall we can use PALOALTO NETWORKS
+- For Device Monitoring we can use CROWDSTRIKE
+- For User Activity we can use SPLUNK